Thursday, April 3, 2025

 Some unregulated forex brokers manipulate trades to ensure investors lose.
 Others allow deposits but block withdrawals by making up extra fees, taxes, or unnecessary verifications.

-• Brokers registered in offshore locations with weak regulations
+• Brokers registered in offshore locations with weak or nonexistent regulations

 • Sudden slippage or manipulated spreads causing losses

-• Withdrawal delays or demands for extra deposits to unlock funds
+• Withdrawal delays or demands for extra deposits to release funds

-🚨 Example: Offshore forex brokers that take investors’ deposits but never allow them to withdraw profits.
+Example: Offshore forex brokers that allow deposits but never permit withdrawals.

 5. Account Management & Copy Trading Scams